The Forest Side Garden & Grounds

 By 2014, the Rhododendrons here at Forest Side had taken over – some of them were the height of trees!
 This meant that Forest Side was a dark and gloomy place, with overgrown unloved gardens.
 So the garden team rolled up their sleeves and removed every single Rhododendron (a carrier of Sudden Oak Death, which attacks native species of tree) to bring in light, remove the risk of disease to established trees and help protect animal and bird habitats, including that of our resident Red squirrels.

-There are a number of other original Victorian features dotted about in the gardens, including an old Fernery, based around a small pool fed by a mountain stream, which over time will be restored to its former glory.
+There are a number of other original Victorian features dotted about in the gardens in our Grasmere grounds, including an old Fernery, based around a small pool fed by a mountain stream, which over time will be restored to its former glory.
 Just off the main entrance driveway you can see a collection of huge limestone monoliths – this folly in the form of a stone circle is also a bit of a fashion statement and marks the Victorian interest in the ‘Celtic Revival’.
 We’ve planted this area up with Ferns and Primroses to accentuate the stones.